ImranIF/Chess/README.md

 The king is said to be in check when the next move by the opponent would capture it.

 ### Checkmate
-A checkmate occurs when the king is in check, and any action taken results in the king still being in check.
+A checkmate occurs when the king is in check, and any action taken by the opponent results in the king still being in check.

 ### Draw
 There are four ways for a draw to occur: